Texas Synagogue Hostage Takeover

 Shooting at the Tree of Life Synagogue

+It was a shocking wake-up call for some.
+For others, the shooting at the Tree of Life Synagogue felt sadly indicative of the trend in rising antisemitism incidents.
 In October 2018, the U.S. experienced the deadliest antisemitic attack in history.
 Robert Bowers, a white supremacist, entered Pittsburgh’s Tree of Life Synagogue as congregants were engaged in worship.
 He opened fire, killing eleven congregants and wounding several others.
 Afterward, Bowers allegedly told police that he wanted to kill Jews.
 In his online social media posts, he reportedly condemned Jews for bringing immigrants into the country.
 Alarmingly, violent behavior and hate speech are both spreading.
 The number of antisemitic incidents has been steadily climbing in recent years.

-A Week of Antisemitic Incidents in New York
+A Week of Antisemitic Incidents in New York in Late 2019

-Most recently, there was a string of antisemitic incidents in New York during the last week of 2019.
+In December 2019, there was a string of antisemitic incidents in New York during the last week of 2019.
 On December 28, 2019 in Monsey, NY, as numerous people celebrated Hanukkah at the home of a Hasidic rabbi, an intruder with a large knife burst into his home and stabbed and wounded five people.
 The attack came after a week-long surge of at least ten incidents of antisemitic violence in the New York region.

 What is Antisemitism?